Guardianship / Naming Legal Guardians For Minor Children

 Having A Will Alone Simply Does Not Ensure The Care Of Your Kids If The Unthinkable Happens To You!

 If you are a parent of minor children (or those with special needs) who are counting on you, your estate plan must begin with your children would always be taken care of by the people you want, in the way you want, no matter what happens.
-At Colorado Wills and Estates, one of our areas of greatest expertise is planning for the well-being and care of the children you love.
+At Colorado Wills and Estates, one of our areas of greatest expertise is planning for the well-being and care of the children you love through our guardianship services.

 Having a will or naming godparents is simply not enough to keep the court system from making decisions about your children’s care in the event of your incapacity or death.
 Don’t let a judge, who doesn’t know you or what matters to you, decide who raises your children or handles the money you’ll leave behind.